micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

   }
 }
 ```
+After defining the callback functions, we present now the `main()` function.
 First, some initialization for ROS 2 is necessary to create later rcl objects.
-That is an `allocator` for dynamic memory allocation, and a `support` object, which contains some rcl-objects simplifying the initialization of an rcl-node, an rcl-subscription, an rcl-timer and an rclc executor.
+That is an `allocator` for dynamic memory allocation, and a `support` object, which contains some rcl-objects simplifying the initialization of an rcl-node, an rcl-subscription, an rcl-timer and an rclc-executor.
 ```C
 int main(int argc, const char * argv[])
 {